lakshmisrinidhp/logistics-ml/README.md

-# README - Optimizing Food Delivery Logistics with Machine Learning
+# Optimizing Food Delivery Logistics with Machine Learning

 ## Overview
 This assignment focuses on addressing key logistical challenges in food delivery using data science and machine learning techniques.
 By leveraging a real-world dataset and applying predictive modeling, cluster analysis, and optimization methods, the goal is to provide actionable insights to improve delivery operations and enhance customer satisfaction.